cosmos/ibc-go/docs/ibc/overview.md

 `ConnectionEnd` is associated with a client of the other blockchain (for example, the counterparty blockchain).
 The connection handshake is responsible for verifying that the light clients on each chain are correct for their respective counterparties.
-Connections, once established, are responsible for facilitation all cross-chain verification of IBC state.
+Connections, once established, are responsible for facilitating all cross-chain verifications of IBC state.
 A connection can be associated with any number of channels.

 ### [Proofs](https://github.com/cosmos/ibc-go/blob/main/modules/core/23-commitment) and [Paths](https://github.com/cosmos/ibc-go/blob/main/modules/core/24-host)